itzhakstern/User-Level-Threads/README.md

 # Algorithm

-In thus project I used in the Round-Robin scheduling policy should work as follows:
+In order to manage the threads in this library, I implement a Round-Robin (RR) scheduling algorithm that work as follows:

 - Every time a thread is moved to RUNNING state, it is allocated a predefined number of microseconds to run.
 This time interval is called a quantum.
 - A thread is preempted if any of the following occurs: